jeffmikels/ProPresenter-API/README.md

 ```

 * The response contains `presentationCurrent` as the action instead of `presentationRequest`.
 This seems to be a bug in the ProPresenter response.
+* The `presentationCurrentLocation` is not the location of the presentation you requested.
+It is the path of the presentation whose slide is currently active.
 * You can distinguish this response from the real `presentationCurrent` request because that response will include `presentationPath` as a field at the root level of the response.

 ### Request Current Presentation